zevv/cpstut/README.md

 our function.
 Creating this instance is done with the `whelp` macro, and looks like this:

-TODO: I still hate whelp. not the word, but the fact that we need it at all.
-I'd rather just do var c = hello().
-Yeah yeah I know.

 ```nim
 var c: Continuation = whelp hello()
 ```

 For technical reasons, the whelp macro returns a derived type, which we need to convert back to the `Continuation` type to be able to work with it.

-TODO: Is there really no way around this?

 Our continuation is now ready to be run; in fact, it has already started!
 There is a little function to check the state of a continuation, and the one